 Gender equality

 In 2015 the Law on Equal Participation of Women and Men in Leadership Positions entered into force in the private and public sectors.
-Among other things, it stipulates that women must occupy 30 percent of seats on the supervisory councils of companies listed on the stock exchange.
+Among other things, it stipulates that women must occupy 30 percent of seats on the supervisory boards of companies listed on the stock exchange.
 In autumn 2020, the coalition government agreed on a quota for corporate boards: For publicly-listed companies in which the payroll is large enough to mean staff codetermination is mandatory, if there are more than three members then one member must be a woman in future.
-Moreover, in its Coalition Agreement in 2018 the Federal Government Federal Government The Federal Government and cabinet is made up of the Federal Chancellor and the Federal Ministers.
-While the Chancellor holds the power to issue directives, the ministers have departmental powers, meaning that they independently run their respective ministries in the framework of those directives… Read more › set the target of equal gender participation in managerial functions in the civil service by 2025.
-Of late, the proportion of women in the Bundestag The Bundestag The Bundestag is made up of the elected representatives of the German people.
+The Second Leadership Positions Act came into force in 2021, adding further stipulations for more gender equality in the executive and supervisory boards of major German companies, for companies in which the state owns a share and for certain top positions in the public sector.
+The proportion of women in the Bundestag The Bundestag The Bundestag is made up of the elected representatives of the German people.
 In principle elections to the Bundestag are proportionally representative, with each party’s share of the vote in the election reflecting the number of seats it occupies in the parliament.
-But the electoral system also… Read more › has fallen: It is currently at 31.2 percent.
+But the electoral system also… Read more › rose again recently, and is currently at 35.3 percent.
 That said, until 1983 less than 10 percent of the parliamentarians were women.